Deepak42074/vsdsram_sky130/README.md

 # Prelayout Schematic and Simulation waveforms:
+The Schematics are drawn using opensource xschemrc tool and simulation is performed using Ngspice,both are configured with sky130 library.

 ## 1. 6T_SRAM cell
 The standard 1-bit 6T - SRAM cell consists of 6 transistors.
 It has pair of cross-coupled CMOS inverters and two NMOS access transistors(M5, M6).